aljosaosep/cool_papers/README.md

-# cool_papers
+# Cool Papers
-Geil-ass paper summaries
+Super short summaries of geil-ass papers in the issues section